 Further, the availability of OTC medications in vending machines can help reduce unnecessary clinical contact, which became especially relevant during the COVID-19 pandemic and as we prepare for potential future public health events.[ii] [iii] Vending machines can also help to reduce health care spending by increasing access to first line of defense medications and reducing unnecessary emergency room visits.[iv] [v]

 The passing of this bill places Maryland within the ranks of 46 other states that also permit the sale of OTC medications in vending machines.

 Why is this relevant for reproductive health?

-Beyond vending machines’ potential to help reduce health disparities and inequities in Maryland, vending machines can also help increase access to sexual wellness items, like the morning after pill.
-With this new provision we hope access to emergency contraception (EC) will be less burdensome for Marylanders across the state.
+Beyond vending machines’ potential to help reduce health disparities and inequities in Maryland, vending machines can also help increase access to sexual wellness items, like emergency contraception (EC) – formerly known as the morning after pill – which has forms that are FDA-approved as OTC medication.
+In lifting the restriction of OTC medications to be sold in vending machines, we hope access to EC will be less burdensome for Marylanders across the state.

 Several other states have implemented similar laws specifically for the provision of EC in vending machines on college campuses.[vi]
 These efforts were in response to the growing need for 24-hour access to EC based on the time constraints required to take the medication effectively.
 This strategy allows for campus health centers to stock vending machines with a number of wellness items, specifically catered to their populations, that can be accessed even if the health center is closed.
 Because of student health centers’ abilities to buy EC in bulk, it is also usually possible for the cost of the medication to be offered at a reduced price as compared to off-campus competitors.
 Further, this access point allows students to obtain medications they need without an office visit, which can sometimes cause embarrassment or feelings of judgement.